COMMENTARY :

 4-2.
 Its officers are its teaching and ruling elders and its deacons.

-[Historical Summary : The current PCA text dates to ____, though in substance the content remains that of PCUSA 1789.
-PCA 1973 and the Proposed BCO are interesting for appearing redundant with the wording "Pastor, Pastors,...", though it can be presumed that the second mention was intended as a reference to associate and assistant pastors.]
+[DIGEST: The current PCA text dates to 1974, though in substance the content remains that of PCUSA 1789.
+PCA 1973 and the Proposed BCO are interesting for appearing redundant with the wording "Pastor, Pastors,...", though it may be assumed that the second mention was intended as a reference to associate and assistant pastors.]

 Continuing Presbyterian Church 1973, Proposed text, 4-2